Hope Lutheran Church & School is located in South Lubbock on 98th St. and Frankford Ave.

 Rev. Tim Radkey came to Hope directly out of studies from Concordia Seminary in St. Louis in 2002.
 Pastor Radkey brought great energy to Hope.
 During his tenure, the church grew as well as the school under the directorship of Jenni Marsh.
 In 2006, the current sanctuary was built along with its classrooms.
 In 2005, Steven Bell began leading worship services which gave Hope a unique sound and worship experience.
 Pastor Radkey remained pastor at Hope until 2012 when he left for McKinney, Texas where he currently serves as Pastor at Our Savior Lutheran Church.

 In 2014 Rev. Eric Hiner joined Hope as the lead Pastor.
 His guidance has led Hope to grow in faith, unite as families, and serve as followers.
-In 2016 Larissa Jenkins took over as the new school director.
-She has great experience and knowledge when it comes to early childhood education.
-Pastor Hiner is still the lead Pastor at Hope, you will have to stop by to see what he is all about.
+In 2016 Larissa Jenkins took over as the new school director committed to increasing the quality of care in the classroom.
+Pastor Hiner continues to lead the church alongside Heather Hiner and Danielle Haney who are committed to seeing the school thrive.